trevor-ledbetter/CSCE448/README.md

 2. The `server()` function will exist to handle the main grunt of the server, setting up the master socket to listen for connections.
 A loop will exist to handle connections when they are made and will spawn a thread that runs the `connection_handler()` will then execute server-side logic based on the received message from the client.

 3. The `connection_handler()` function will exist as a threaded function to handle each message/request from the clients separate from the main socket and lets the main server process handle more incoming requests.
 These threads will parse the received messages and will execute the correct functions associated with each message's intent.

+4. The `room_creation_handler()` function will handle any requests to create a room and send the appropriate response to the sending client.

 ### Client Implementation